Purity and separation for oriented matroids: The rank case

 As we have already mentioned, Corollary~\ref{cor:c23narepure} implies the result for the case when the points of $\PC$ are the vertices of a convex $n$-gon $P$, and we need to show purity for the case when the points of $\PC$ are either the vertices of $P$ or belong to the edges of $P$.

-We proceed by induction on the number of points in $\PC$, and for each fixed number of points we proceed by ``reverse induction'' on the number of sides of $P$: we start with the polygon with $|\PC|$ sides, for which we already know the result, and then do the induction step from polygons with $k$ sides to polygons with $k-1$ sides.
+We proceed by induction on the number of points in $\PC$, and for each fixed number of points we proceed by ``reverse induction'' on the number of sides of $P$: we start with the polygon with $|\PC|$ sides, for which we already know the result, and then do the induction step from polygons with $p$ sides to polygons with $p-1$ sides.

-Assume that $\x_1,\x_2,\dots,\x_n$ are cyclically ordered on the boundary of $P$ which is a polygon with $k-1<n$ sides.
+Assume that $\x_1,\x_2,\dots,\x_n$ are cyclically ordered on the boundary of $P$ which is a polygon with $p-1<n$ sides.
 Assume also that one of the sides contains the points $\x_1,\x_2,\dots,\x_r$ for some $r>2$ but does not contain any other points.
 This is always achievable by a cyclic shift of vertex indices.
 Let

-be the point inside the (non-degenerate) triangle with vertices $\x_1,\x_2,\x_n$.
+thus we have a non-degenerate triangle with vertices $\x'_1,\x_2,\x_n$.
 Define $\PC':=\{\x'_1,\x_2,\dots,\x_n\}$.
-Then it is clear that $\conv(\PC')$ is a polygon with $k$ sides, so by the induction hypothesis, any maximal \emph{by inclusion} $\PC'$-separated collection corresponds to a zonotopal tiling of $\Zon_{\VC'}$, where $\VC'$ is the vector configuration corresponding to $\PC'$.
+Then it is clear that $\conv(\PC')$ is a polygon with $p$ sides, so by the induction hypothesis, any maximal \emph{by inclusion} $\PC'$-separated collection corresponds to a zonotopal tiling of $\Zon_{\VC'}$, where $\VC'$ is the vector configuration corresponding to $\PC'$.

 Let $\WS\subset 2^{[n]}$ be any maximal \emph{by inclusion} $\PC$-separated collection.
 If $\WS$ is complete then by~Proposition~\ref{prop:complete_properties}, part~(\ref{item:complete_colocalization}), $\sigma_\WS$ is a colocalization in general position, and thus by Theorem~\ref{thm:max_size_matroid}, $\WS$ is maximal \emph{by size} so we are done.
 Thus assume that $\WS$ is not complete, in which case $\sigma_\WS$ has some zeroes in the image so we cannot conclude that it is a colocalization.
 Let $\Mcal$ and $\Mcal'$ be the oriented matroids on the ground set $[n]$ corresponding to $\PC$ and $\PC'$ respectively with circuits $\Ccal$ and $\Ccal'$, respectively.
 It is apparent from the definition that there is a weak map $\Mcal'\leadsto\Mcal$, which implies the first part of the following lemma.